mccanne/sharkfest/README.md

 ERGONOMICS

-* "Once my data is in ZNG, it's just easy..."
+* "Once my data is in ZNG, everything is easy..."

 * I can't explain it with words
 * You just have to dip your toes in and try it out...